SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Notable challenges:

-> * if it's allowed, a developer group may be able to use it, but not be in the position to publicize that usage and the benefits it provided
+> * If it's allowed, a developer group may be able to use it, but not be in the position to publicize that usage and the benefits it provided
 > * More corporate awareness and leadership level individuals need to be looped in
 > * There are not many official .NET or Microsoft channels which can promote OSS projects
 > * I'm not intrinsically motivated to promote projects, and I don't have experience building a community.
 > * I think it's mostly a discoverability issue at this point
-> * needing to split time between developing and "marketing" means not a lot of sharing / content creation.
+> * Needing to split time between developing and "marketing" means not a lot of sharing / content creation.
 > * We're a vital but not very sexy project.
 That means we don't get talked about a lot (unless people complain)
 > * How do you get your project in front of people if you don't have a following already?
 > * Don't know how to ask for it